Andy Kennedy has certainly left his mark on Ole Miss Basketball.

 According to Kennedy, that "total package" is a direct result of his experience alongside Huggins.
 "I feel very fortunate to have had the opportunity to work for Coach Huggins and the University of Cincinnati," he said.
 "To be able to sit to the right hand of one of the best coaches in all of college basketball and see first-hand the inner-workings of a top-20 program was very educational."

 Kennedy began his coaching career as an assistant at the University of South Alabama in 1994.
-After a year, he took a shot in the commercial real estate business, but quickly realized coaching was his calling and returned his alma mater where he had experienced much success as a player.
+After a year, he took a shot in the commercial real estate business, but quickly realized coaching was his calling and returned to his alma mater where he had experienced much success as a player.

 Kennedy earned his coaching wings in his five seasons as an assistant at UAB under Murry Bartow, son of legendary coach Gene Bartow, who had mentored Kennedy as a player.
 Kennedy helped the Blazers compile a 90-66 record and make three postseason tournament appearances while on the UAB bench.
 The highlight of that tenure came in 1998-99 when the Blazers tied for the Conference USA regular-season title and advanced to the NCAA Tournament.